 Published Information and Software is defined in 15 C.F.R. § 734.7.
 Information is published when it is accessible to the public without restrictions upon its further dissemination.
 Publications may take the form of periodicals, books, print, electronic, public websites, or any other media available to the public.
 Articles submitted to journals for consideration with the intent that they be made publicly available are considered to be published, regardless of whether or not they are accepted.
 Published information also includes information readily available in libraries (including university libraries), as well as patents and published patent applications.
-Finally, release of information of that information.
+Finally, release of information at a conference open to the participation of all interested persons, is considered to be publication of that information.
 Software is published when it is made available to the public without restrictions upon further dissemination, either for free or at the cost of distribution.
 However, strong encryption software remains controlled, regardless of general availability.